-The monthly service pattern is as detailed on page 15 (statistical information).
+The monthly service pattern is as detailed on page 17 (statistical information).

 There are additional occasional special services including a children's harvest service and Christingle service, both held in conjunction with the nursery based in the village.
 There is an Act of Remembrance service held by the war memorial in the churchyard on the 11th November at 11.00am.
-In recent years, originally prompted by Covid restrictions, we have held a number of outdoor short Harvest and Carol services, held in the churchyard grounds.
+In recent years we have also held a number of outdoor short Harvest and Carol services, held in the churchyard grounds.
 These have proved popular and have attracted a wider attendance from the village community, family & friends.